 10 Things You Need to Do When Getting Started on YouTube

-Video content can help your branding efforts and show off your business expertise; but it’s also a great way to entertain, educate, and connect with people.
+Video content can reinforce your branding efforts and show off your business expertise.
+However, it’s also a great way to entertain, educate, and connect with people.

-Having a goal in mind from the start means you’ll be creating content that your audience will want to subscribe to, bookmark, and share with a friend or colleague.
-If you focus on content that is useful to your audience, particularly if it’s something you are an expert in, your viewers will see you as a trusted resource of information.
+Having a goal in mind from the start means you’ll be better able to create content that your audience will want to subscribe to, comment on, and share.
+If you focus on content that is useful to your audience, particularly if it’s something you are an expert in, your viewers will see you as a trusted resource for information.

-Once you answer a couple questions and agree to the terms.
+Next, you will answer a couple of questions and agree to the terms.
 Then – voila – you are the proud owner of a brand new YouTube channel.

-It’s important to do a little housekeeping before you start promoting your new page — you want to make sure you make a good first impression on your visitors!
+It’s important to do a little bit of housekeeping before you start promoting your new page.
+After all, you want to make sure you make a good first impression!

-Here are a few quick things you should focus on, right from the beginning:
+Here are a few quick things you should focus on:

 You can help your channel stand out from the crowd by customizing your channel art.
 YouTube provides a great walkthrough of this process, complete with dimensions and how your artwork will be displayed across a variety of devices including mobile phones and televisions.

-This is the fun part!
-Gather up all the equipment you have and go shoot some video footage.
+Gather all the equipment you have and go shoot some video footage.
 Don’t have a ton of recording equipment lying around?
 No worries.
-Even if you’re only working with your smartphone, you can still make a really great video as long as it’s useful.
+Even if you’re only working with your smartphone, you can still make a really great video as long as it’s useful to your audience.